 The Logitech MX Keys and the Apple Magic Keyboard for iPad 2021 are keyboards with low profiles; however, they're for different uses.
 The Apple is a folio board meant to be used with the iPad Pro and iPad Air only, so it isn't compatible with any operating system except for iPadOS.
 Also, it doesn't have a USB receiver, Bluetooth, or a cable, so it can't pair with any other devices since it only uses the Smart Connector to connect to the iPad.
 On the other hand, the Logitech is for office use, so it has a USB receiver, Bluetooth, and can pair with up to three devices at once.
 It's much larger with a function row and a Numpad, and it's compatible with many operating systems.

-The Apple Magic Keyboard 2017 and the Apple Magic Keyboard for iPad 2021 are for different purposes.
+The Apple Magic Keyboard 2017 and the Apple Magic Keyboard for iPad 2021 are designed for different purposes.
 The Magic Keyboard for iPad is made for use with iPads only, so it uses a Smart Connector to directly connect to the iPad it's being used with.
 It doesn't have Bluetooth, so you can't use it with any other device.
-On the other hand, the Magic Keyboard supports Bluetooth, so it's fully compatible with macOS, iOS, and iPadOS.
+On the other hand, the Magic Keyboard connects wirelessly via Bluetooth, so it's fully compatible with macOS, iOS, and iPadOS.
 Sadly, it lacks the white backlighting that the Magic Keyboard for iPad has.
-Otherwise, they both use the same scissor switches that require some force to get over the bump, but otherwise, they feel very responsive and fairly light.
+Otherwise, they both use the same scissor switches, offering a very similar typing quality.